This post may contain affiliate links, meaning I may earn a commission for recommending products. Read my disclosure policy for more info.

 If you’re concerned about your child’s breathing, you should seek immediate medical attention.

-This Dr. Sears article on croup gives you a good idea on when to treat at home and when it’s time to head to the ER.
+This Dr. Sears article about Croup gives you a good idea on when to treat at home and when it’s time to head to the ER.

 One particular Thanksgiving, we had to take my youngest child to urgent care because her breathing was so labored.